-Major Trends in IoT in Manufacturing Industry
+Major Trends in IoT in the Manufacturing Industry

-experienced tremendous change.
-The artificial intelligence is essential tool for predictive maintenance, vast amount of data interpretation, understand the patterns of data to take the insightful decisions.
-The artificial intelligence enables manufacturers to recommend predictive maintenance option before the machine or equipment fails.
-In the coming future AI will perform hazardous jobs in the production process to minimize the employee injuries and increase the efficiency.
+Today, AI adoption is growing rapidly across various industries; the manufacturing industry, specifically, has experienced tremendous change.
+Artificial intelligence is an essential tool for predictive maintenance, a vast amount of data interpretation, and understanding the patterns in data in order to make insightful decisions.
+Artificial intelligence enables manufacturers to recommend a predictive maintenance option before equipment fails.
+In the future, AI will also perform hazardous jobs in the production process to minimize employee injuries and increase efficiency.